microprediction/timemachines/README.md

                 t:float=None,                            # Time of observation (epoch seconds) e:float=None,                            # Non-binding maximal computation time ("e for expiry"), in seconds r:float=None)                            # Hyper-parameters ("r" stands for for hype(r)-pa(r)amete(r)s in R^n)

+A function with a "skater" signature, that is considered a recipe for a *state machine*.
+The function is intended to be applied repeatedly.
+For example one could harvest a sequence of the model predictions as follows:

+    def posteriors(f,y):
+        s = {}
+        x = list()
+        for yi in y:
+            xi, xi_std, s = f(yi,s)
+            x.append(xi)
+        return x

+Notice that f here is just a *single function*.
+There are no classes in this package - well except for the ones used as hacks to suppress optimizers who yabber incesantly.
+The callee f will create state 's' if it infers that this is the first time it is being called (note the empty dict passed).
+So long as the caller sends the callee an empty dict the first time, and 's' on subsequent invocations as shown above, everything should go swimmingly.

+### Packages incorporated:

+Some functionality is drawn from:
+  - fbprophet,
+  - pydlm,
+  - pmdarima,

+and more.
+We are working down the [listing of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) and adding some home-grown approaches as well.

+# Skaters

+A time series approach manifests as a "skater", or we should say

+### Observations: exogenous versus known-in-advance

 ### If you read nothing else here...
 This is important: